Armed Forces Classic: History

-The first game was held on November 9, 2012, between Michigan State and UConn at the Ramstein Air Base in Germany.
+The first Armed Forces Classic was held on November 9, 2012, between Michigan State and UConn, at the Ramstein Air Base in Germany.
 It was the first college basketball game played between two NCAA Division I teams in Europe.

 The 2016 edition broke new ground for the event in several respects.
 It was the first to feature two games, and also the first not to be played at a military base, with games held at Stan Sheriff Center on the campus of the University of Hawaiʻi at Mānoa in Honolulu.
 Additionally, it was the first time tickets were sold to the general public, although all seats in the arena's lower bowl were reserved for military personnel and their families.
 The event was held in Honolulu to commemorate the 75th anniversary of the attack on Pearl Harbor; surrounding events were held at Joint Base Pearl Harbor–Hickam.

 The game was cancelled in 2020 and 2021 due to the COVID-19 pandemic.